 "Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

-In today’s part one of a two-part series, Dr. Nancy Lin, PhD holistic nutritionist talks about depression.
+In today’s part one of a two-part series, Dr. Nancy Lin, PhD holistic nutritionist is discussing about depression.
 In particular, we will be focusing on depression in women over the age of 40.
 Dr. Nancy will share reasons why women over 40 tend to experience more symptoms of depression.
 She’ll go through the specific signs and symptoms of depression in women, and provide some of her holistic tips that can make a big difference.

 - 1:58: Introduction